Planting and Care

 1. Receiving your Trees

 If you have to store them for a couple of days ensure it is in a cool and dark location.
-You should open the box before storing and ensure that the delicate roots are still moist: if they are getting dry then add moisture but do not overwater.
+You should open the box before storing to ensure that the delicate roots are still moist: if they are getting dry then add some moisture but do not overwater.
 The trees will be packaged with damp wood shavings to help keep the roots moist.
 Check daily for optimal moisture.

 2. Ready to Plant